top of page

 After modeling reading the clues out, listening for the first class member to call it out and handing them the card as a token of their effort for a week or so I asked one student who had been getting the most correct answers to take my place as the leader of the game.
 Only a short time, later my students had taken full ownership of the activity.
 When class had wrapped up and things were being packed away, a student would get the cards, having already reserved the right to be the day's reader.
 The class would listen aptly to the clues, and over time more and more of them were familiar with the answers and could guess correctly.

 Once I had removed myself as the ring leader, I was able to put my energy into fostering a sense of safety as students went out on a limb to make a speedy guess out loud.
-Using the "give props" technique from the book "Reconnect" I would give snaps to students making guesses and being engaged in the game.
+Using the "give props" technique from the book "Reconnect" I would send snaps to students making guesses and being engaged in the game.
 After a while, students were not just more receptive to my snaps, but they started engaging in sending them as well.

 My students loved this ritual.
 It came to be an expected part of the day and it operated without me having to so much as nod in the direction of the cards.
 It felt authentically student-driven and offered me a glimpse of what they are capable of doing.